 Lindquist & Vennum Prize for Poetry

 The Lindquist & Vennum Prize for Poetry is an annual regional prize, presented in partnership by Milkweed Editions and the Lindquist & Vennum Foundation.
 Established in 2011 with the aim of supporting outstanding Midwestern poets and bringing their work to a national stage, the prize will award $10,000 as well as a contract for publication to the author of the winning manuscript.
 The winner will be selected from among five finalists by an independent judge.
-The 2014 prize will be judged by Kevin Prufer.

 ELIGIBILITY & CONTEST GUIDELINES